Our Services

 CONSULTATION

-You and your family virtually meet with us to give a comprehensive picture of your situation.
-Whether you are facing a health crisis, a general decline, life transitions, or a conflict, we help you navigate the complexities and road blocks.
+You and your family meet with us virtually or in person at our office to provide a comprehensive picture of your situation.
+Whether you are facing a health crisis, a general decline, life transitions, or a conflict, we help you navigate the complexities and roadblocks.
 We also recommend well-vetted geriatric services — doctors, facilities, home health aides, eldercare lawyers, and many more.
-We strategize with you for
+We strategize with you for next steps, and can be a partner with you along the way.

 CARE MANAGEMENT